watsonfellowship/watson-51/_fellows/chloe-vasquez.md

 ---

-After my mother survived a venomous viper bite, I spent the past year exploring how communities across Asia, Africa, and Latin America respond to snakebites.
+Snakebite envenoming is a global health threat impacting mainly poor, rural communities in tropical countries.
+I spent the past year exploring how communities respond to snakebites.
 From traditional healers to high-tech labs, I studied approaches to prevention, treatment, and education—exploring the systems that shape survival.